-For those who are interested in finding out more about the European culture, they should check out the best carnivals in Europe.
-These carnivals are just extracts of centuries of customs in Europe that are slowly eroding due to population decrease and change in social behaviors.
+For those who are interested in finding out more about European culture, they should check out the best carnivals in Europe.
+These carnivals are just extracts of centuries of customs in Europe that are slowly eroding due to population decrease and changes in social behaviors.

 Spain Travel Spots Like Barcelona